KDE/homerun/README_MODELS.md

 Set to true to indicate the model is busy filling itself.
 Homerun will show a busy indicator as long as this property is true.

-### string arguments
-- access: read-write
-- mandatory: no

-Define optional model arguments.
-The model can opt to use named arguments if wanted.
-The recommended way to do so is with the functions from the SourceArguments namespace.

 ### string query
 - access: read-write
 - mandatory: no